 - Large meal allowance: For business trips that last longer than 24 hours.
 This rate is applied to every single day.

 Important note: The calculation is based on full calendar days.
-In fact, to claim a full day, the traveller actually has to be away from home (or the office) from 0:00 to 24:00.
+In fact, to claim a full day, the traveler actually has to be away from home (or the office) from 0:00 to 24:00.

 Anyone who went on a business trip before 2014 will find that a few things have changed with the reform of travel expenses.
 The most important change: business trips with a duration of less than eight hours can no longer be billed.